Sending money to schools

 Results for KiuFunza I

 Building off the design and lessons from KiuFunza I, during KiuFunza II, we trialled two different models of bonus payment.

 KiuFunza Phase III

 For more details on the methodology, read KiuFunza – how do we do it

-After four years of implementing KiuFunza, Twaweza has collected many data about teachers themselves: their outlook, experiences and working environment.
+After four years of implementing KiuFunza, Twaweza has collected a lot of data about teachers themselves: their outlook, experiences and working environment.
 Here we present a selection of teacher facts by topic.

 After two years of treatment (2013 and 2014), we find that:

 - Increasing inputs alone (Capitation Grant) has no impact on learning outcomes